-To write scientific articles and research focused on health issues and issues, it is necessary to quote with the Vancouver Style, which is an academic writing regulation that was created in the Canadian city named in the same way.
+To write scientific articles and research focused on health issues and issues, it is necessary to quote with the Vancouver Standards.
+This is an academic writing regulation that was created in the Canadian city named in the same way.

 These regulations, which are endowed with a uniform style and based on standardized academic criteria, maintain a correspondence regarding the guidelines for editing research texts inherent in Biomedicine, allowing presentation formats to be adjusted.

 What is the Vancouver Style for?

 The style of the Vancouver Standards is especially useful for managing the bibliography.
 It arranges a series of aspects around the document presentation format such as: